 Data scientists usually are mathematical geniuses holding a bachelor’s degree in computer science, economics or statistics, to mention a few relevant degrees.
 Their work however, involves a solid understanding of statistics.
 Data analysis in reality however, involves applying inferential methods, logic, business strategies and algorithm machine learning.

 In summary, professionals with a data science certification have a much higher technical expertise and know-how especially in computer programming, systems engineering, algorithm workings, and statistics.
+You can also explore the average salary for data scientists here.

 With an increasing need for Data Analysts in the industry, Business Analysts may consider making a career transition to a Data Scientist role.
 If you're a Business Analyst, you're already at an advantage in comparison to other professions.
 You probably already have a deep-rooted understanding of the workings of the industry.
 You may also be aware of the spreadsheets and tools that Data Scientists use to get their work done.
 Crunching data is just one aspect of the job.
 Conversing with managerial employees and other key stakeholders are another aspect of the job.
 Great communication skills will make your job a lot more effective and easier in this regard.